lyubogeorgiev/Java-Advanced/Multidimensional_Arrays/README.md

 and columns equal to the size of the longest string entered.
 The empty places in th matrix are filled with empty characters.
 To rotate different degrees we created a method, which takes the matrix and the degree to which is it rotated.
 The matrix isn't actually modified anyway when rotating, it is just the sequence of printing its elements.

+Exercise 07 - Crossfire
+-

+Complicated problem of eliminating elements of a matrix.
+The tricky part is that the main point of fire might be out of the matrix, but some of the matrix cells could be still affected by the fire.
+All the affected cells and completely affected rows are initially set to -1 when they are affected and then a method is created which moves them to the end.
+While printing the resulting matrix, we are ignoring the cells that are set to -1 and printing only cells that have a value different than -1.